trinodb/trino/presto-docs/src/main/sphinx/connector/hive-security.rst

 Hive Metastore Thrift Service Authentication
 --------------------------------------------

-In a Kerberized Hadoop cluster, Presto connects to the Hive metastore Thrift service using :abbr:`SASL (Simple Authentication and Security Layer)` and authenticates using Kerberos.
+In a Kerberized Hadoop cluster, Trino connects to the Hive metastore Thrift service using :abbr:`SASL (Simple Authentication and Security Layer)` and authenticates using Kerberos.
 Kerberos authentication for the metastore is configured in the connector's properties file using the following properties: